dtex/tharp/README.md

   // Robot() wraps our chains, gives us a place to orient the
   // robot chassis and ensures that all chains can be rendered
-  // before rendering the entire robot move var robot = new tharp.Robot({
+  // before rendering the entire robot movement var robot = new tharp.Robot({
     chains: [leftLeg, rightLeg]
   });